 Rabida Island is located 4.5 ml south of Santiago Island and is just 1.89 ml2.
 The island is quite arid and steep; however, it is a paradise for bird-watchers, home to some of the rarest species in the archipelago.
-The island hosts nine subspecies of finches, as well as large billed flycatchers, Galapagos hawks, mockingbirds, yellow warblers, blue-footed and Nazca boobies and brown pelicans.
+The island hosts nine subspecies of finches, as well as large-billed flycatchers, Galapagos hawks, mockingbirds, yellow warblers, blue-footed and Nazca boobies, and brown pelicans.
 The island is also an excellent site to observe pelicans nesting up close.
 Furthermore, located just beyond the beach is a saltwater lagoon, which often serves as a feeding ground for flamingoes.
 Rabida is also well known for its dark red beaches due to the high amount of iron in the lava, literally making the sand rusty.

 San Cristobal is the easternmost island and, similar to Isabela, was formed from five different volcanoes that merged together.
-It is also the most populated island thanks to its regular supply of fresh water.
+It is also the most populated island thanks to its regular supply of freshwater.
 Puerto Baquerizo Moreno is the capital of the Galapagos Province and is home to 5,400 residents.
 However, the island also has rich soil, which is able to support a variety of plants and animals, including frigate birds, tropicbirds, and blue-footed and red-footed boobies, while sharks, and rays swim in the surrounding waters.
-Punta Pitt is the only site in the Galapagos where all three varieties Boobies can be found in the same location.
+Punta Pitt is the only site in the Galapagos where all three varieties of Boobies can be found in the same location.

 This island is actually one of a pair of crescent-shaped islands; however, North Plaza is only used for research.
 It is the smallest island with a visitor sight (.05 ml2) and like North Seymour, is formed from an uplifted seabed.
-Nevertheless, it is popular among visitors for its extraordinary flora and wide variety of species.
+Nevertheless, it is popular among visitors for its extraordinary flora and a wide variety of species.
 Red-billed tropicbirds and swallow-tailed gulls are just a few of the birds that nest on the island, and it also has the smallest land iguana in the archipelago.
-The landscape is dotted with prickly pear cacti, around which the beautiful succulent Sesuvium carpets the ground, changing from red, orange and purple to a bright green in the rainy season.
+The landscape is dotted with prickly pear cacti, around which the beautiful succulent Sesuvium carpets the ground, changing from red, orange, and purple to bright green in the rainy season.